timbray/a-cloud-prfaq/README.md

 app deployments from their own infrastructure to the public cloud, including increased agility, world-class security, and reduced costs.
-Now, when they approach leadership with the idea of moving to the cloud, they will no longer have to deal with fear that they might be perceived as empowering a competitor.
+Now, when they approach leadership with the idea of moving to the cloud, they will no longer have to deal with fear that they might be empowering a competitor.

 **9. What do we want customers to say about A-Cloud?**